Historic Fourth Ward School Museum

 From the turn of the century through the 1920s, Fourth Ward teachers educated hundreds of students, but the declining fortunes of the mining district and diminishing population caused the student body to shrink.
 By the 1930s, most of the glory associated with the silver boom days had waned, the population had drastically declined, and less than 200 students were enrolled at the Fourth Ward.

 Fifty years of wear-and-tear started to take its toll, and the school was in desperate need of updates.
 Things went from bad to worse in 1936 when a new school was erected and the Fourth Ward was abandoned.
 And there it sat, an obsolete remnant from another era, until the 1960s when a few historic minded individuals had the foresight to save it, along with other important historic structures in the area.
 By 1986 the school was masterfully historically preserved, and has remained as one of the best ways to experience the magic of the Comstock today.

-Today, the building that is likely to be the last Second Empire school of its scale still standing in the country, and houses an outstanding museum and interpretive center.
-Permanent exhibits include the Comstock History Room, that tells the story of the largest silver strike in United States history and what that meant for Virginia City and the people who lived here.
-Visitors can also check out the Third Floor Printer’s Room, that houses a restored 1887 Chandler and Price printing press and a display dedicated to Mark Twain, who became the famous author we know him to be during his stint in Virginia City.
-Other permanent exhibits include a Third Floor Mining Exhibit that displays the flurry of technical innovations triggered by the mining that happened throughout the region, and a Changing Gallery that updates each season.
+Today, this majestic four-story building is said to be the last Second Empire school of its scale still standing in the country, and houses an outstanding museum and interpretive center.
+Permanent exhibits include the Comstock History Room, which tells the story of the largest silver strike in United States history and what that meant for Virginia City, Nevada, the Silver State’s spot in the history books, and the people who lived here.